Graphs admitting only constant splines: Decomposing Graphs

+\begin{corollary} Suppose $(G,\alpha)$ is a multigraph.
+Let $G'$ be the graph obtained by erasing every loop (namely edge of the form $vv$ for some vertex $v$) from $G$, and by erasing all but one edge in the event of multiple edges between any two vertices $uv$.
+Let $\alpha'$ be the edge labeling obtained by assigning to the edge $uv$ in $G'$ the edge label $\alpha(e_1) \cap \alpha(e_2) \cap \cdots \alpha(e_k)$, where $e_1$, $e_2$, $\ldots$, $e_k$ are all edges between $u$ and $v$ in $G$.
+Then $S(G,\alpha) = S(G',\alpha')$. \end{corollary} \begin{proof} Loops start and end at the same vertex so the spline condition is trivially satisfied on each loop.
+Thus loops can be removed without changing the space of splines.
+Applying Lemma \ref{multigraph} repeatedly then gives the result. \end{proof}

-Note that if $R$ is a field, the only ideals are $(0)$ and $(1)$, so by Lemmas \ref{contract zero} and \ref{delete gcd}, $S(G)$ is isomorphic to the space of splines on an isolated set of vertices, which is simply $R^n$ (where $n$ is the number of isolated vertices).
-For this reason, we generally do not consider fields.
+If $R$ is a field, then its only ideals are $(0)$ and $(1)$.
+Lemma~\ref{contract zero} then says that the ring $S(G)$ is isomorphic to the ring of splines on an isolated set of, say, $n$ vertices, which is simply $R^n$.
+For this reason, we generally do not consider splines over fields.